Quaintt/Quaintt.github.io/index.md

+---
+layout: default
+title: Example Site
+description: This is a hastely thrown together website to test what Github Pages & Jekyll are capible of.
+---

 # Welcome to the page.
 This is a header.
 ## Here are some examples of different text
 Lorem ipsum dolor sit amet, ad partiendo scriptorem accommodare cum, corpora pericula qui id. *Soleat integre splendide no vix, pro electram democritum et.* **Pri in natum solet splendide.
 Pro ut clita diceret oportere.** Augue falli dissentias et vim, usu ne sint neglegentur.